+- (1) An occupier of premises within a townsite, shall not without the written approval of the local government, keep or permit to be kept on those premises, any one or more of the following fowl

+- (a) a rooster;

+- (b) a goose or gander;

+- (c) a turkey;

+- (d) a peacock or peahen;

+- (e) a gamebird

+- (f) an emu

+- (g) an ostrich

-- (1) An occupier of premises within a townsite, shall not without the written approval of the local government, keep or permit to be kept on those premises, any one or more of the following fowl An occupier of premises within a townsite, shall not without the written approval of the local government, keep or permit to be kept on those premises, any one or more of the following fowl - - (a) a rooster; - (b) a goose or gander; - (c) a turkey; - (d) a peacock or peahen; - (e) a gamebird (includes emus and ostriches) - (2) The local government may upon written application, grant approval with or without conditions to the owner or occupier of premises to keep on the premises any one or more birds as specified in subclause (1). - (3) A person who has been granted approval under this clause to keep a bird may keep the bird on the premises only while he is the occupier thereof. - (4) The local government may revoke an approval granted under this clause if it is of the opinion that the keeping of the birds specified in the approval is causing a nuisance or is injurious, offensive or dangerous to health.
+- (2) The local government may upon written application, grant approval with or without conditions to the owner or occupier of premises to keep on the premises any one or more birds as specified in subclause (1).

+- (3) A person who has been granted approval under this clause to keep a bird may keep the bird on the premises only while he is the occupier thereof.

+- (4) The local government may revoke an approval granted under this clause if it is of the opinion that the keeping of the birds specified in the approval is causing a nuisance or is injurious, offensive or dangerous to health.